BRIGHTON — Matt Spranger likes to fish and collect tackle.

 “We have eight teams that are going,” Brighton coach Tom Kiefer said.
 “It’s probably the largest (contingent) in the state.
 If it’s not the biggest, it’s close.”

 Fay and Spranger, both juniors at Brighton, have been fishing “since I’ve been old enough to hold a rod,” as Spranger put it.
+If you want to enter next year tournament, you might want to also read the updated vibe sea ghost 110 review.

 “My dad is a pretty big fisherman,” Fay said.
 But the first time I remember using artificial lures was with my grandpa.
 I was 5 years old and we caught a lot of bass and crappie.
 We fished the whole day.”